konveyor/konveyor.github.io/content/Move2Kube/transformers.md

 ```

 ##### Example 3
-This is an even more complicated scenario continuing from example 2 that adds a dynamic key in our `values.yaml`.
+This is an even more complicated scenario continuing from Example 2 that adds a dynamic key in our `values.yaml`.

 To do this use the `[]` square brackets and `$` dollar sign syntax:
 ```yaml